waterjugs/HLL-Sequential-Seed-SYN/README.md

 # Install

 - Delete all Intro Movies from your game folders.
 The movies are in  "SteamInstalation\steamapps\common\Hell Let Loose\HLL\Content\Movies"
+- You must have a game resolution of 1920x1080, 2560X1440, or 3840 x 2160 for this to work.
+It may work with ultra widescreen monitors using those resolutions but that is untested.
 - Download the latest release from the [releases](https://github.com/sbeinart86/HLL-Sequential-Seed/releases) page.
 - Extract the zip file
 - Double click on `enable.bat` to run